-Teacher Christmas Gifts–> One of the biggest stressors of the Christmas season can be buying gifts for family and friends.
+Teacher Christmas Gift Ideas–> One of the biggest stressors of the Christmas season can be buying gifts for family and friends.
 Some are easy to buy for… and then there are some where you break out in hives just thinking about what to get them… you know…the brother-in-law, a teenage niece or nephew, and… your kids’ teachers.

 Many a time I have asked myself, “What should I get for Teacher Christmas Gifts?!”
 Which seems a little silly since… I am a teacher!
 Nevertheless… at times I still struggle!

 So… I asked myself… As a teacher, what would I want (or not want) for Christmas?
+What cheap Christmas gifts are acceptable?
+And do preschool & kindergarten teachers expect any different Christmas gift?

-Let me start with: What NOT to get teachers
+Let me start with: What NOT to get teachers for Christmas

 1) another coffee mug (our cupboards are full) or